php/web-doc/tutorial/editing.md

 # Editing manual sources

 ## Introduction
-Before making any changes to the manual - either English version ore translation, make sure you read [style guidelines](style.php)!
+Before making any changes to the manual - either the English version or a translation, make sure you have read the [style guidelines](style.php)!

 ## Editing existing documentation
 Simply open the files and edit them.